-My kids and I simply can’t get enough of these tasty vegan apricot and date oat flapjacks.
-Packed with large rolled oats and dried fruit, I often drizzle melted dairy-free dark chocolate over them too when I fancy something more decadent and you can add any kind of ingredient you fancy within them, from desiccated coconut to fruit, seeds and nuts depending on taste and preferred crunch factor.
+My kids and I simply can’t get enough of these tasty plant-based apricot and date oat flapjacks.
+Packed with large rolled oats and dried fruit, I often drizzle melted dark chocolate over them too if I fancy something more decadent and you can add any kind of ingredient you fancy within them from desiccated coconut to fruit, seeds and nuts depending on taste and preferred crunch factor.

-Oliver, prefers entirely plain ones (i.e without dried fruit) but my youngest likes the caramelised apricots and dates.
+Oliver prefers entirely plain ones (i.e without dried fruit) but my youngest likes his with caramelised apricots and dates.

-These vegan flapjacks don’t take long to make or bake thankfully and I’ve been relying on them for quick breakfasts on the run as well as sweet snacks which hit the spot when hunger strikes (which is all the flipping time at the moment if I’m honest-please tell me I’m not alone)!.
+These vegan flapjacks don’t take long to make or bake thankfully and I’ve been relying on them for quick breakfasts on the run as well as after-school sweet snacks which hit the spot when hunger strikes.

 I think you guys will love them.
 Best of all, they don’t scrimp on flavour or taste, something I’ve noticed people wonder with plant-based anything.

 110g brown sugar

 150g dried fruits, chopped ( add nuts too if you like)